icanbwell/fhir-server/security.md

 #### 6.2 Resources without patient data

-For resources that are not associated with a Patient, see `resourcesWithoutPatientData` (in `src/fhir/patientFilterManager.js`).
+For resources that are not associated with a Patient, access will be granted or denied based on the user and access scopes.

-Each resource listed in this collection has no patient data, but it may be useful information that patient data might reference.
-So it can be accessed by callers with the patient scope, without regard to specific patient IDs.